bio4j/bio4j.github.com/source/_posts/2014-10-29-bio4j-goes-to-gsoc-mentor-summit-2014.markdown

 It also was my first experience as a mentor and I must say that I both learned and enjoyed it a lot during the process.

-The events started on Friday with a complimentary visit to the theme park _Great America_, nice! followed by a really cool dinner reception at the [San Jose Tech Museum of Innovation](http://www.thetech.org/) where we had surprise speakers such as the renowed Linus Torvals plus the opportunity of exploring the geeky exhibits from the museum while having some drinks.
+The events started on Friday with a complimentary visit to the theme park _Great America_, nice! followed by a really cool dinner reception at the [San Jose Tech Museum of Innovation](http://www.thetech.org/) where we had surprise speakers such as Linus Torvals plus the opportunity of exploring the geeky exhibits from the museum while having some drinks.

 We were supposed to dress smart for a change, which was interesting, seeing all these people wearing nice clothes :)

 {% img /images/fotoTechMuseum.jpg %}